mongodb/docs/mms/source/usage.rst

   by the MMS agent.

 - "**Hardware**," which displays information gathered about underlying system.
-To collect this information, you will need to install and run the ``munin-node`` software.
+To collect this information, you will need to install and run the ``munin-node`` software on the nodes running MongoDB.

   On Debian and Ubuntu systems, use the "``sudo apt-get install munin-node``" command.
 RedHat, CentOS and Fedora users should issue the "``sudo yum install munin-node``" command.

-TODO ensure that there are no additional required munin-node configurations.
+  See the :doc:`installation documentation </install#mms-munin>` for
+  more information.

 - "**Last Ping**," which displays the raw JSON document sent by the agent to MMS.